Eva Sereny: Professional life

 In 2018 Sereny published Through Her Lens: The Stories Behind the Photography of Eva Sereny, a collection of nearly 100 photos complemented by Sereny's stories of their origins, with an introduction by Bisset and Rampling.
 In conjunction with this publication an exhibition of her portraits was held at a London art gallery.

 Family

 Eva Sereny, whose parents were Hungarian, was born in Zurich, Switzerland.
 At different times in her life, she lived in London (where she died), Rome, and Sydney.

 Her father, Richard, was a chemist, and her mother, Eva, was an actress.
 The outbreak of WWII found her father on business in England, where he remained, stranded, to be joined by his wife and daughter.
 After the war, Eva Sereny's mother opened a flower shop in London.

 At the age of 20, Eva Sereny moved to Italy.
 There she married Vincio Delleani, an engineer, and they had two sons, Riccardo and Alessandro.

-Eva Sereny died on 25 May 2021, following complications after a stroke.
+She died on 25 May 2021, following complications after a stroke.